-Water tank capacity: Having a large water tank means you won’t have to refill the spot cleaner as often.
+Having a large water tank means you won’t have to refill the spot cleaner as often.
 However, a large, full tank is heavier and harder to carry around than a small one.
-For those with limited strength, arthritis, or other health issue that limits mobility, a smaller tank means a lighter machine that’s easier to carry.
+For those with limited strength, arthritis, or other health issues that limit mobility, a smaller tank means a lighter machine that’s easier to carry.

-Tools and attachments: All steam cleaners and extraction machines come with a hose and upholstery-cleaning tool.
-Some might include an additional carpet or upholstery tool of a different width to clean stairs.
+All steam cleaners and extraction machines come with a hose and an upholstery-cleaning tool.
+Some might include an additional carpet or upholstery tool in a different width to clean stairs.
 Models with an extendable hose or greater reach give you more versatility when cleaning stairs or large pieces of furniture.

-Suction and wattage: Suction only applies to extraction machines, but it’s one of the most important factors.
-Without adequate suction you risk leaving too much water on your carpet and damaging it.
+Suction only applies to extraction machines, but it’s one of the most important factors.
+Without adequate suction, you risk leaving too much water on your carpet and damaging it.
 In general, spot cleaners with higher wattage have a more powerful motor and better suction.

 Depending on brand and features, you can expect to pay from under $50 to $150 for a spot cleaner.